 The assignment operators that contain a binary operator symbol as a prefix are compound assignment operators.
-The remaining assignment operator = is called simple assignment.
+The

 The expression on the left-hand side of the assignment operator must be a valid lvalue (§10.10).
 It is evaluated before the expression on the right-hand side of the assignment operator, which can be any expression.